-Video Assessment with Live Question and Answer Experience in A Large Undergraduate Subject
+Video Assessment with Live Question and Answer Experience in a Large Undergraduate Subject

 This demonstration examines how and why a video presentation assignment with a subsequent live question and answer session was developed and rolled out in a large (450 student) undergraduate AIS subject.
 It will explore the impetus for the use of video, skills developed.

-While video has become an integral part the learning experience, particularly within a blended or flexible learning environment, the use of video as a form of assessment is still in its infancy.
+While video has become an integral part of the learning experience, particularly within a blended or flexible learning environment, the use of video as a form of assessment is still in its infancy.
 Indeed, as noted by Genereux (2017) video has become a primary means of communication yet most people are just consumers not creators

 Students are being required to produce videos, or at least present to camera, within graduate recruitment with many major graduate employers having a video presentation/interview stage.
 This led to the question of: are students being prepared for this?
 The answer to this was no.